fuzionix/devtool-plus/README.md

 > [!NOTE]
 > Tool logic runs locally; no data is sent to any remote service.

-> [!WARNING]
-> Editor assets may be fetched by VS Code (e.g., Monaco) depending on your environment.
-However, the tools I/O are not transmitted externally by the extension.

 ## 📄 License

 This project is licensed under the [MIT License](LICENSE).
 See the LICENSE file for details.